telekom-security/tpotce/cloud/ansible/README.md

 Here you can find a ready-to-use solution for your automated T-Pot deployment using [Ansible](https://www.ansible.com/).
 It consists of an Ansible Playbook with multiple roles, which is reusable for all [OpenStack](https://www.openstack.org/) based clouds (e.g. Open Telekom Cloud, Orange Cloud, Telefonica Open Cloud, OVH) out of the box.
-Apart from that you can easily adapt the deploy role to use other [cloud providers](https://docs.ansible.com/ansible/latest/modules/list_of_cloud_modules.html) (e.g. AWS, Azure, Digital Ocean, Google).
+Apart from that you can easily adapt the deploy role to use other [cloud providers](https://docs.ansible.com/ansible/latest/scenario_guides/cloud_guides.html).
+Check out [Ansible Galaxy](https://galaxy.ansible.com/search?keywords=&order_by=-relevance&page=1&deprecated=false&type=collection&tags=cloud) for more cloud collections.

 The Playbook first creates all resources (security group, network, subnet, router), deploys a new server and then installs and configures T-Pot.